WPBeginner

 These options delay loading non-essential JavaScripts, and the jQuery safe mode allows you to load jQuery for themes that may use it inline.
 You can leave this option unchecked if you are certain that your theme does not use inline jQuery anywhere.

-On our test site, we were able to achieve 100% score on Desktop and render-blocking issue was solved in both mobile and desktop scores.
+On our test site, we were able to achieve a 100% score on desktop devices, and the render-blocking issue was solved in both mobile and desktop scores.

 Fixed render-blocking issue to achieve perfect page speed score

-2. Fix Render Blocking Scripts and CSS with Autoptimize
+Method 2: Fix Render Blocking Scripts and CSS With Autoptimize

-First thing you need to do is install and activate the Autoptimize plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate Autoptimize, a free plugin plugin to speed up website performance.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to visit the Settings » Autoptimize page to configure the plugin settings.

-First, you need to check the box next to ‘Optimize JavaScript Code’ option under the JavaScript Options block.
-Make sure that ‘Aggregate JS-files’ option is unchecked.
+First, you need to check the box next to ‘Optimize JavaScript Code’ under the JavaScript Options block.
+Make sure that the ‘Aggregate JS-files’ option is unchecked.

 Optimize JS files in Autoptimize